medyan-dev/MEDYANSimRunner.jl/test/potential-errors.md

 - too-big-snapshot

 The following states can by detected by statically analysing the input and output directories.
-- clean-partial
+- clean-partial : retry
-- corrupted-init-output
+- corrupted-init-output : retry
-- corrupted-snapshot
+- corrupted-snapshot : retry
-- missing-job
-- missing-main
-- missing-manifest
+- missing-input-file : exit
-- missing-project
+- input-changed : exit
-- partially-started
+- partially-started : retry
-- ended in success
+- ended in success : exit
-- ended in error
+- ended in error : exit
-- clean not started
+- clean not started : retry